MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/azure-hdinsight-on-aks-trino.md

 ## Connect to Azure HDInsight on AKS Trino from Power Query Desktop

+For general steps describing to access Power Query connections see: [Where to get data](../where-to-get-data.md).

 To establish a connection, take the following steps:

 1. In the Get Data experience, select Azure from the categories on the left, then select **Azure HDInsight on AKS Trino**.